 Comparing the numbers of deaths in different areas is more meaningful if we take account of their population sizes and their age and sex distributions.
 This is particularly important for COVID-19, as we know that it disproportionately impacts older people and to some extent males.
 The chart below takes these factors into account, and the overlapping confidence intervals tell you that over the peak period of the epidemic Blackpool’s mortality rate was not significantly different from England as a whole or its neighbouring areas.
+All regions recorded increases in mortality rates involving COVID-19 between March and April, followed by decreases in May, June and July.
 There are many factors that will influence this, but the later onset of the epidemic in Blackpool, arriving 7-14 days later than elsewhere, and the level of transmission within care settings are both very important factors.

 Source: ONS - Deaths involving COVID-19 by local area and socioeconomic deprivation

 Testing for COVID-19 allows the diagnosis of an individual, but also allows us to track the progress of the epidemic.
 Testing has been undertaken in two ‘pillars’:

 - Pillar 1: swab testing in Public Health England (PHE) labs and NHS hospitals for those with a clinical need, and health and care workers

 - Pillar 2: swab testing for the wider population, as set out in government guidance

 Pillar 1 testing has been undertaken since very early in the epidemic, whereas pillar 2 testing was introduced gradually from mid-April.
 The chart below tracks pillar 1 and pillar 2 confirmed cases, for Blackpool residents over time.